Here is how a private company goes about dismantling and profiteering from a much-loved public service, in five easy stages.

 In a display of spin that could put Malcolm Tucker in the shade, the 2020 telehealthcare report, claims “success” for the Tunstall North York and Yorkshire PCT telehealth programme in importing the Kaiser integrated care model into the NHS.

-Overlooking the small fact that 4/5ths of the £3.2m teleheath gadgets stayed in their boxes in a bonded warehouse and the PCT audit concluded that there was no justification for the contract, which had been awarded without any business case being carried out.
+The fact is that 4/5ths of the £3.2m teleheath gadgets stayed in their boxes in a bonded warehouse and the PCT audit concluded that there was no justification for the contract, which had been awarded without any business case being carried out.

 “The success of the programme has centred on a process of whole pathway redesign, across primary, community and acute sectors, assessing where telehealth can be used as an enabler to improving outcomes.
 This has created a greater understanding of the importance of the pathway and has highlighted some difference in service provision, helping to start the transformation of community services…there have been tangible improvements in understanding between providers of care and an increased ability to work together across boundaries.” (p36